gocci45/furima-32064/README.md

 ### Association

 - has_many :items
-- has_one :profile, dependent: :destroy
+- has_one :address, dependent: :destroy
+- has_many :products, dependent: :destroy

 ## address テーブル